wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 3.3.4 [04/11/2014] =

+* Bug Fix - LinkedIn troubles with entering captcha
+* Bug Fix - LinkedIn "Array - Array" Error
+* Bug Fix - Plurk "Array" message removed
+* Bug Fix - LiveJournal "Array" message removed
+* Bug Fix - Sett error "You need to enter a name and email address"
+* Bug Fix - Twitter "over 140 characters" error when too many tags are used.

 = 3.3.3 [04/07/2014] =

 * Bug Fix/Improvement - Connection to Facebook has been updated to comply with new requirements.
-THis will fix all "(#100) Tried accessing unexisting field (access_token) on node type (User)" errors.
+This will fix all "(#100) Tried accessing unexisting field (access_token) on node type (User)" errors.

 = 3.3.2 [04/02/2014] =